showman-sharma/BIKE_SHARING-LIN-REG-MODEL/README.md

 We use a hybrid combination of RFE and manual feature selection using P-values and VIF of predictors.

 ## Model Building
-We build a linear regression model for predicting 'cnt', which is the count of total rental bikes including both casual and registered.
+We build a linear regression model for predicting `cnt`, which is the count of total rental bikes including both casual and registered.

 ## Model Evaluation
 We use R-squared score on the test set to evaluate our final model